mthnguyener/ai_tutorials/README.md

 - `notebooks`: Folder where the tutorials are
   - `transformers`: Transformers Tutorials
     - `vits`: Vision Transformers Tutorials
-      - `vit_self-attention.ipynb`: Tutorials on attention mechanism in ViTs
+      - `self-attention.ipynb`: Tutorials on attention mechanism in ViTs
 - `scripts`: Folder with setup related scripts

 ### Makefile Code Completion